selendra/selendra-wiki/docs/learn/learn-account-multisig.md

 :::note Explainer on multisig accounts

-Learn more about using multisig accounts with the [Polkadot-JS UI](https://polkadot.js.org/apps/#/accounts) from our [technical explainer video](https://www.youtube.com/watch?v=-cPiKMslZqI).
+Learn more about using multisig accounts with the [Selendra-Portal UI](https://portal.selendra.org/#/accounts) from our [technical explainer video](https://www.youtube.com/watch?v=-cPiKMslZqI).

 :::

 :::info